rkgofiitk/academic-issues.github.io/Topics/ethics_in_eductation.md

 I am unsure about the mechanism for checking the trend of cheating by students.
 Many students who need not cheat cannot resist the temptation to cheat to improve their grades.
+Let us analyze the tendency of cheating among students in a bit of details.
+We can divide the students into three groups:
+- Top-tier students who maintain grade point of 8.5 and above in the scale of 10.
+- Middle-tier students who maintain grade points between 7.5 to 8.5
+- Bottom-tier students who maintain grade points between 6 to 7.5

 There was a case of a student who would have easily scored 10 points and had to be expelled for a semester after a case of cheating was detected.
 Most students copy programming assignments from Internet sites and their batch mates.
 A teacher who has a zero-tolerance policy is overwhelmed with the assignment of checking cheating in student submissions.
 ChatGPT and other generative AI tools have made cheating very easy.
 Policing is not a part of a teacher's responsibility.
 With increased enrollment, enforcing ethics